University at Buffalo · Department of Philosophy

 Jobs in Applied Ontology

-Graduates are competitive for positions such as Ontologist, Knowledge Engineer, Data/AI Ontology Specialist, and Information Architect.
+Our graduates are competitive for positions such as Ontologist, Knowledge Engineer, Data/AI Ontology Specialist, and Information Architect.
 Applied ontologists are in demand across healthcare and pharmaceuticals, government and intelligence, banking and finance, e-commerce, manufacturing, and technology.
 As Barry Smith notes, “Every government in the world and every intelligence agency needs ontology support.”
 Starting salaries for UB graduates with ontology-focused degrees can reach as high as $175,000, with an average ontologist salary around $92,000 in industry reports.
 Employers span both public and private sectors, reflecting a growing demand for experts who can connect data, algorithms, and domain knowledge.

-Students researching applied ontology at UB join a long-standing international network of collaborators that has, for decades, centered in Buffalo.
+Students researching applied ontology at UB join a long-standing international network of collaborators that has, for decades, been centered in Buffalo.
 “With this MS degree,” says John Beverley, “we aim to more formally standardize applied ontology education—not just for UB, but as an example for the ontology community worldwide.”
 Recent commentary from industry leaders underscores this demand: organizations from Amazon and Google to Nike are hiring specialists in semantic technologies such as OWL, SPARQL, and knowledge graphs.

 Applied Ontology MS Degree